 Head of the Charles Regatta — Usually held on the third weekend in October when New England’s maple trees light up the skyline with their flaming hues, Head of the Charles Regatta is the world’s biggest, two-day sculling competition.
 More than 11 thousand elite athletes from around the world compete in this three-mile race, which includes high school and college rowers from across the country.
 The course starts at Boston University’s DeWolfe Boathouse near the Charles River Basin and finishes shortly before Northeastern University’s Henderson Boathouse.

-Boston Pride — In June of 2020, Boston Pride will celebrate its 50th Annual Pride Festival, a joyous, colorful event to lift up and celebrate the city’s LGBTQ+ community.
+Boston Pride — In June of 2020, Boston Pride celebrated its 50th Annual Pride Festival, a joyous, colorful event to lift up and celebrate the city’s LGBTQ+ community.
 Each year, events are open to everyone and include parades, concerts, and entertainment, such as youth acts and drag performances complete with boas, lipstick, singing, and more.

 St. Patrick’s Day and the Evacuation Day Parade — Boston has a huge Irish population, including the famous Kennedy family, and the city’s St. Patrick’s Day and Evacuation Day Parade celebrate that population and mark the day General George Washington and the Continental Army forced the British to end the occupancy of Boston.
 The lively spectacle, which dates back to 1901, fills the streets with a procession of marching bands, colorful floats, and plenty of folks in emerald-green outfits.
 The parade starts at Broadway Station and winds its way through Boston’s largest Irish neighborhood, South Boston, ending on Ellery Street.